 How does Energy Safety ensure that an electrical corporation is becoming safer?

-- Required all electrical corporations to track and submit quarterly performance metrics to measure progress and improvement over time on their wildfire mitigation initiatives
+- Requiring electrical corporations to track and submit quarterly performance metrics so progress on implementation of wildfire mitigation initiatives can be monitored.

 Does the public have a role in the safety certification process?

 Public comment is solicited at various stages in the safety certification process.